christianryding/DataMiningFotballEvents/README.md

 # Data Mining of Fotball Events

-This is done with help of previous events dated from 2016 to mid 2018, the program  will test different models to hopefully find out a good betting strategy.
+This is done with help of previous events dated from 2016 to mid 2018 and consists of 7695 unique fotball events, the program  will test different models to hopefully find out a good betting strategy.

 ## Implemented models
 * Betting on home team every time